KvelaGorrrrnio/BscProject/help/help.md

 where each body is another sequence of one or more SRL blocks.

 To ensure reversibility, the conditional ends with an assertion.
 This assertion **must** evaluate to true if the then-branch was taken, and false otherwise.
 This makes it clear which path to take when inverting the program.\
-&nbsp;&nbsp;&nbsp;&nbsp;The loop, on the other hand, *starts* with an assertion.
+\ \ \ \ The loop, on the other hand, *starts* with an assertion.
 This assertion must hold when entering the loop from the outside, and it must *not* hold when coming from the inside.

 The loop works by first evaluating the assertion.
 If it holds, we continue by executing the first body.
 If the terminating condition holds afterwards, we are done.
 If not, we execute the second body and evaluate the assertion once again.
 This time, if this does *not* hold, we continue and repeat.
 Thus, we can simulate both do-until- and while loops with this loop construct.